 With that said, the question is whether the magazine is worth your money.
 Like I stated above, if you’re a fan of the whole company, most likely yes.
 If you’re a fan of just the theme parks, it’s questionable.
 When presented with the question of whether I should become a Silver or Gold Member, I opted for Gold after looking at the prices of used magazines on eBay.
 Most were selling in the $10 range, meaning the magazines roughly paid for themselves.
 Most magazines also include a collectible gift of some sort (I sold my Horizons patch that I received with one issue last year for $12 by itself!) that also have some value.
 So as long as you don’t mind dealing with eBay, the subscription is probably worth it as an upgrade from Silver to Gold.
 From a pure value perspective, I would have a hard time justifying the cost of the subscription if I only wanted the magazine, but I am primarily a fan of the theme parks.

 Also worth noting for those reading this who are contemplating renewal is that you’re better off purchasing a new subscription with a discount code than you are renewing!
-For whatever reason, Disney has a discount code that is only valid for new members.
-Use Code: D23DVC for 10% off either a Gold or Silver Membership (as of 2013 I believe this code is no longer valid, but give it a try, anyway).
+From time to time, Disney has a discount code that is only valid for new members.
+Try code: D23DVC for 10% off either a Gold or Silver Membership.
+This code doesn’t always work, but it’s worth a shot.

 With that code, the price is slightly more palatable, but I think overall it’s still a little overpriced for most people.
 Obviously, the membership benefits vary widely: a SoCal local AP holder may be able to attend 10 D23 events in one year and have membership be well worth the price whereas someone in Topeka, Kansas may never be able to attend an event, and may not care about the watch or magazine.
 That being said, while it’s really a personal decision, it’s neither a “terrible” or “great” club.
 Right now it’s just sort of mediocre.
 What Disney does with it in the next few years will determine its ultimate fate.
 On the plus side, D23 is actually run by passionate Disney fans (we’ve met them at a few D23 events, and they really seem to care about Disney and the Club), but it doesn’t seem like they’re the ones making the high level decisions concerning the direction of the club.